MicrosoftDocs/power-platform/power-platform/guidance/successhub/digitizing-business-application-group.md

 - A high volume of read-write data: While Power Automate flows meet most of our integration needs, advanced Azure capabilities are needed in some scenarios, for example invoking Azure Functions.
 For these, we use Azure Logic Apps.
 - Simple integration: Flows are used extensively to build integrations in addition to business logic in our organization.
 - Specific roles are created to honor security.
-- We hold regular compliance reviews at the Success Hub level because Success Hub stores a lot of sensitive information.<!--note from editor: Edit okay?
-This seemed like a bit of a non sequitur when it stood on its own. -->
+- We hold regular compliance reviews at the Success Hub level because Success Hub stores a lot of sensitive information.
 - App teams don't need to do compliance reviews if they're using existing data tables and integrations.

 ## Integration with other data sources

 For business apps, we often need data from various data sources.
 Microsoft Dataverse provides a great way to integrate with other data sources by using virtual tables.
-We integrate with the following types of data sources:<!--note from editor: Spelled-out versions okay?
-Got them from the corporate glossary. -->
+We integrate with the following types of data sources:

 - Microsoft customer, sales, and partner data (for example, Microsoft Sales Experience, Lifecycle Services, Customer Service)
 - DevOps and Serviceability (Azure DevOps and IcM Incident Management, for example)